-Karen spends her time in the Senate fighting for well-paid and secure jobs, universal access to health care and an equitable education system.
-She believes in a social safety net that gives people a hand up when they need it the most and is a passionate advocate for the environment and the River Murray.
+In the Senate, Karen has championed well-paid and secure jobs, universal access to healthcare, and an equitable education system.
+She is a passionate advocate for the river Murray and believes in a social safety net that supports people when they need it most.
+She currently serves as chair of the Senate Finance and Public Administration Legislation Committee.

 Karen laid out her values in her first speech to the Senate, saying: